mmoyaferrer/apex-poller/README.md

 - Injection of apex logic by the consumer (through classes names) in order to provide:
     - Polling action
     - Polling status check
-    - Polling finisher action
+    - Polling finisher action, also referred as Polling Callback.
-- Static or Incremental delay
+- Specification of Static or Incremental delay
-    - In case of static delay, specifying it in seconds
+    - In case of static delay, nº of seconds
     - In case of incremental delay, specifying:
-        - Delay (seconds) and number of iteration per each first group of polls and second group of polls
+        - Nº seconds & number of iteration per each first group of polls and second group of polls
-        - Delay (seconds) for rest of polls following first & second group
+        - Nº seconds for rest of polls following first & second group

 ## How it works?